mojixcoder/kid/README.md

 ### Kid Micro Web Framework
 ___
 **Kid** is a micro web framework written in Go.
 It aims to keep its core simple and yet powerful.
-It's fully compatible with net/http interfaces and can be adapt with other net/http compatible packages as well.
+It's fully compatible with net/http interfaces and can be adapted with other net/http compatible packages as well.

 ### Routing
 ___